Summary of Part Time Position:

 - Work a flex work schedule (weekdays, weeknights and weekends).

 - Perform light maintenance (sweeping, taking out the garbage, wiping down counters etc.)

 - Performing other related duties asked by the supervisor.

-- Have the ability to develop and implement activities by collaborating with other employees in the department.
+- Have the ability to develop and implement activities.

 - Good problem solving skills.

 - Have the ability to work well with co-workers.

 We offer a supportive work environment and rewarding career opportunities with many employee benefits.
 Please send your resume to email@example.com.
 Thank you in advance for your interest, only those selected for an interview will be contacted.

 Job Title: BGC Wellington and Area Assistant Site Coordinator

 Hours of Work: Full Time – 40 Hours/Week